Exact Subdomain and Embedded Interface Polynomial Integration in Finite Elements with Planar Cuts: Polynomial basis integration

 If both $a$ and $b$ are different from zero, after the integration of the inner integral we get

 Then, for all $a$, $b$, $d\in\mathbb{R}$ , such that $a^2+b^2>0$, we have the subdomain integral

 and, for $a^2+b^2 = 1$, the interface integral

-These formulas are general and versatile: they work regardless of where the line $a x + b y + d = 0$ intersects the square domain, and the orientation of the unit step function follows the orientation of the normal $\left<a,b\right>$.
+These formulas are general and versatile: they work regardless of where the line $a x + b y + d = 0$ intersects the square domain, and the orientation of the Heaviside function follows the orientation of the normal $\left<a,b\right>$.

 \begin{remark} In the special cases $\SQI_{-1}^{mn}(a,0,d)$ (or $\SQI_{-1}^{mn}(0,b,d$)), with $-d/a= 0 \mbox{ or }1 $ (or $-b/d=0 \mbox{ or }1$), the corresponding line $ax+d=0$ (or $by+d=0$) overlaps with one of the sides of the square.
 Depending on which definition is used for $\LSI_{-1}^{m},$ either Eq.~\eqref{LSIm1} or Eq.~\eqref{LSIm1b}, one is left with half the boundary integral or the entire boundary integral, respectively, over the specified side of the square.
 This is also the case for the cube and the hypercube we are going to consider next. \end{remark}